by Tom Northam (ASCAP)

-It was a gloomy day in 2004 and although, I was elated to learn that I had just received a national award for A Bag Full Of Miracles, the cloudy day was attempting to take hold of my mood.
+It was a gloomy day and although, I was elated to learn that I had just received a national award for A Bag Full Of Miracles, the cloudy day was attempting to take hold of my mood.
 I sat at my piano and began doodling around when the sun broke through the clouds; producing a spectacular rainbow.
 I thought about: pots ‘o gold, little green guys, and four-leaf clovers, when a simple melody began to evolve; followed by words…which rarely happens.
 I wrote it all down, entitled it Sometimes A Rainbow, and gave it to a friend saying, “Here, see what you can do with this.”
 She later sang it at the end of a funeral service, prompting the pastor to tell the congregation: “I was going to give a benediction, but she just did…Amen.”

 That was inspiration enough to begin an unchartered journey.
 I needed to write another musical, about something that needs a bit of sunshine.
 Okay, what?
 For several years, something has been bothering me.
 I have seen the homeless sleeping on the DC Metro ventilating grates in the winter.
 I’ve seen them in the various museums and public places.
 I’ve seen them going through trash cans scrounging for a morsel to eat.
 I have also seen them doing the same things in Pershing Square in Los Angeles and Times Square in New York City…I’ve seen them in Calcutta, India, and Egypt and cities throughout the world.
 It is universal.
 Unfortunately, for too many it is a daily way of life.
 We have all seen them; however, we look the other way for we don’t want to see this side of humanity.
 So what am I going to do about it…write a musical?
 Why would anyone want to see something about the homeless and downtrodden?
 How does one garner humor from human tragedy?
 How does one arrive at this station in life?
 What a lonely, miserable existence…or is it?